jhupsycholing/mturk-microbatcher/README.md

-# mTurk-Ibex-Study-Manager
+# mTurk-Microbatcher

-The `mTurk Study Manager` is an easy-to-use Flask application designed to streamline the process of running web experiments (Ibex experiments in particular) on the Mechanical Turk platform.
+The `mTurk microbatcher` is an easy-to-use Flask application designed to streamline the process of running web experiments (Ibex experiments in particular) on the Mechanical Turk platform.

 There are a number of mTurk interfaces available at the moment, but **this app will appeal to researchers interested in running web experiments that require multiple "lists"**, that is, multiple versions of the same experiment with different orderings of stimuli or different factors present.